leportella/v3/about.md

 * The physician - Noah Gordon
 * The hunger games - Suzanne Collins

-I like to write as much as I like to read.
-So, to help young passionate programmers, I write several blog posts to share things I am learning and my life experiences.
-Most (if not all) of them you can find here in this website.
-Some are about programming, some about my career and some about my way of seeing life.
-Hope you like it.

-In 2017, I started a brazilian podcast focusing on data science called [Pizza de Dados](http://pizzadedados.com) or, in english, Data Pizza.
-Pizza de Dados is the first and biggest podcast of data science in Brazil.
+In 2017, I started a brazilian podcast specifically for data science called [Pizza de Dados](http://pizzadedados.com), which is a joke with Pizza and the brazilian word for data (and dice!).
+Pizza de Dados is the first and biggest podcast of data science in Brazil and has an important role on bringing quality content in portuguese.
 I am very much proud of it.
 So, if you ask me about it...
 I'll probably go on and on about my baby <3.

 It's been a crazy journey that I never saw coming!
-But now that's here, I am happy beyond I could imagine.
+But now that's here, I am happy beyond I could ever imagine.

 <center><img src="https://i.imgur.com/Cp4MKHg.jpg" style="height:300px;"/></center>
 <center><i></i></center>